parimalsatyal/neustadt.fr-metalsmith/src/essays/teaching-myself-german.md

 >„You know those things that you normally shoot up in the air?
 Rockets?
 Yeah well people were launching them everything, even inside the metro!
 It was like a war zone!”

 Luckily, Leipzig doesn’t have a metro.
 It was still absolutely insane.
-I had been somewhat obsessed with Germany for the past year or so but there, on an small street off Könnerlitzstraße in the backdrop of loud, bright fireworks and *sekt*-induced mirth, something was absolutely clear: I had to learn German.
+I had been somewhat obsessed with Germany for the past year or so but there, on a small street off Könnerlitzstraße in the backdrop of loud, bright fireworks and *sekt*-induced mirth, something was absolutely clear: I had to learn German.

 I'd toyed with the idea of learning *Deutsch* for a while.
 I even considered learning it over French many, many years ago; I only picked the latter because my local Alliance Française had a nice café/bistro and the Goethe Institut didn’t.
 (Incidentally, this is also why I now live and work in Paris).